 Another example is perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA), which the Air Force used as flame retardants.
 These chemicals have contaminated the ground water and water supply on air force bases.
 Evidence of their links to organ damage, birth defects, and other illnesses led the Air Force to adopt alternative firefighting agents.

 It is important to note that sewage treatment plants are not designed to treat dioxins, flame retardants, and CECs.
 These require special chemicals and treatment processes that many municipal water systems are not equipped to handle.
 Many of these contaminants are known carcinogens and endocrine disruptors, which alter the normal functions of hormones.
 These contaminants have impacts on humans, as well as wild and aquatic life.
 As such, it is important to ensure that our waterways and estuaries are not contaminated by these chemicals in the first place.

 Lead in the Water: The Flint Crisis

 Safe drinking water is necessary for human health and wellbeing.
-According to the EPA, drinking water in the US is among the safest in the world.
+According to the CDC, drinking water in the US is among the safest in the world.
 However, the water crisis at Flint Michigan (population 100K) in 2016 highlights the vulnerability of the country’s drinking water supply (click here for a step by step timeline).